tanhuy998/context-js/README.md

 #### *update

 To use decorator with class's private properties.
-Change the version of [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) to "2022-03"
+Change the version of [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) to "2022-03".
+Stage 3 of TC39-proposal-decorator supports applying decorator on private property that is not supported on Stage 1.

 The config will be
 ```js